 I read a lot of resumes as the R&D manager for Ettus Research.
-When I am actively hiring for a role, it's not uncommon for me to spend 30 minutes per day per job looking at resumes and cover letters.
-That means if we have two openings on the R&D team, I could spend close to 5 hours per week just sifting through resumes, choosing which ones to follow-up on.
 After several years of staring at job applications, my biggest take-away is that most engineers are terrible at writing resumes and cover letters.

 This is not a great situation for the candidate, nor the employer.
 Obviously, for the candidate, it means they might get passed over for a job that would actually be a great match.
 For the employer, it makes it even more difficult to locate good talent.
 At the end of a day of resume reading, my biggest fear is that one of the resumes in my "don't follow-up" pile is from the very best applicant in the lot, but I just didn't realize it.
 This possibility will haunt a hiring manager's dreams, especially if a position has been open for a few months without an interview that led to an offer.

-Disclaimers: Firstly, my R&D hiring experience is entirely in the world of computer science and electrical & computer engineering (e.g., software, hardware, FPGA and Digital, DSP, etc.,), so that's what I'm going to talk about.
+Disclaimers: Firstly, my R&D hiring experience is entirely in the world of computer science and electrical & computer engineering (e.g., software, hardware, FPGAs and digital design, signal processing, etc.,), so that's what I'm going to talk about.
 Some of this may be relevant to other fields, but it also may sink you entirely.
 Any job that requires an artistic portfolio, for example, is a completely different process compared to what I'll talk about, here.
 Secondly, the advice in this post is entirely my personal view - there may be hiring managers out there that disagree with me.
 That said, I think my subjective opinion on this matter is objectively the right one

 Before we get into specifics, let's cover some general strategy.
-The key to good resume and cover letter writing is that you must focus the content on the needs of your intended audience.
+The key to good resume (and cover letter) writing is to tune the content to the needs of hiring pipelines.
 In most cases, there are three audiences for an engineering resume, and your resume & cover letter will progress through the pipeline in this order:

 - A less-technical 'sourcer', HR rep, or head-hunter.